 New The Blue Business® Plus Credit Card from American Express cardholders can earn 15,000 Membership Rewards® points after spending $3,000 in eligible purchases on the Card within their first 3 months of Card Membership.

 Your points are most valuable when redeemed for award flights.
 You can pool them with your other Membership Rewards credit cards to book your next award trip sooner.
 This is also one of the best business credit cards with no annual fee.

 American Express Blue Business Cash Card

-For cash rewards, the American Express Blue Business Cash™ Card gives you 2% back on up to $50,000 in annual spending.
+For cash rewards, the American Express Blue Business Cash™ Card gives you 2% cash back on up to $50,000 in annual spending.
 All remaining spending earns 1% back.
-Amex redeems your balance each month as a statement credit.
+Cash back earned is automatically credited to your statement.

 This card doesn’t have an annual fee either (See Rates & Fees).